Annette Krauss: Sites for Unlearning

 The Sites for Unlearning are constructed as experimental gatherings with the aim to unlearn something collaboratively, and to study unlearning with regards to already existing articulations: Site for Unlearning (Zwarte Piet) (2011–ongoing), Site for Unlearning (to Ride a Bike) (2012–ongoing), and Site for Unlearning (Art Organization) (2014–2018), Site for Unlearning (my Library) (2013-ongoing).

 Site for Unlearning (Art Organization) has been exhibited in We Are The Time Machines, exhibition participation at Casco Art Institute: Working for the Commons, Utrecht 2016; Shapes of Knowledge, exhibition participation at Monash University Museum of Art 2019; Dark Energy, exhibition at Academy of Fine Arts Vienna 2019.

-Sites for Unlearning is discussed in "The Bureau of Care: Introductory Notes on the Care-less and Care-full" by iLiana Fokianaki (2020); "Elephants in the Room at Casco Art Institute" by Valentina Vella (2019); “Boiler Room Conversation” between Danny Butt, Nuraini Juliastuti, and Annette Krauss, MUMA (2019); Unlearning Exercises.
+Sites for Unlearning are discussed in "Unlearning Routines of the Impossible" co-edited by Annette Krauss and Janine Armin; "The Bureau of Care: Introductory Notes on the Care-less and Care-full" by iLiana Fokianaki (2020); "Elephants in the Room at Casco Art Institute" by Valentina Vella (2019); “Boiler Room Conversation” between Danny Butt, Nuraini Juliastuti, and Annette Krauss, MUMA (2019); Unlearning Exercises.
 Book, edited with Binna Choi, Yolande van der Heide and Liz Allan, published by Valiz and Casco Art Institute 2018; and Unlearning institutional habits: an arts-based perspective on organizational unlearning.
 Article in The Learning Organization 2019.